CDCgov/GRASP-Index-Code-Repository/README.md

 6. NOAA and NASA climate and meteorological data
 7. Emergency response and disaster datasets

-Indicators are selected based on review of the literature, existing indices, subject matter expertise, data availability nationwide, and statistical evaluation.
-Data must be available at the geographic level used in the index and must relate to the concept being measured.
-To be considered for inclusion, indicators must meet defined criteria including accuracy, reliability, analytical soundness, availability at scale, and regular updates to allow for future index iterations.

 ## How are the indexes calculated?

 Although each index focuses on a different topic area, the general approach is similar.

-**Indicator Selection:** Indicators are first chosen based on literature review, subject matter expertise, and statistical evaluation.
+**Indicator Selection:** Indicators are first chosen based review of the literature, existing indices, subject matter expertise, data availability nationwide, and statistical evaluation.
+Data must be available at the geographic level used in the index and must relate to the concept being measured.

 **Data Processing:** Once indicators are selected, data are cleaned and harmonized.
 This process includes calculating percentages or rates from raw estimates, aligning datasets to consistent geographic units, addressing missing values, and excluding areas where estimates are unstable due to small population sizes.